carlywilk/carlywilk/README.md

 # Hi, I'm Carly!

 ### Welcome to my GitHub Page ✨
-As a software developer with a background in biology and sociology, I bring a unique blend of technical expertise that has shaped my ability to think critically, pay attention to detail, and quickly adapt to new challenges.
-In addition to these skills, my professional and personal experiences have made equity-seeking and intersectional perspectives a cornerstone of my work, fostering connections grounded in care and consent.
+As a software developer and experienced executive assistant, I offer a unique combination of technical expertise and strong management skills.
+My experience has sharpened my critical thinking and adaptability, allowing me to manage complex projects and collaborate effectively with teams and stakeholders.
+I am deeply committed to creating accessible, user-centered solutions that prioritze inclusivity.
+Through continuous learning, I strive to align my work with best practices to deliver impactful and equiatble products rooted in care and consent.

 [![Static Badge](https://img.shields.io/badge/Portfolio-pink?style=for-the-badge&link=https%3A%2F%2Fcarlywilk.com%2F)](https://carlywilk.com/)